 However, I am a firm believer that Enterprise IT Architecture must be embedded within the business, not an exclusive club with dedicated, disconnected resources.

-To achieve this outcome, Enterprise IT Architecture must be a virtual community, made up of the lead IT architects from the functional IT groups (different parts of the business).
+To achieve this outcome, Enterprise IT Architecture must be a virtual community, made up of the “Lead IT Architects” from the functional IT teams (different parts of the business).

 This structure helps to guarantee that the discussions, strategy and decisions are driven with business context and strong situational awareness.
 It also ensures that all parts of IT have an equal voice, helping to drive enterprise alignment.

-To help facilitate the conversations, specific IT architects will be positioned as owners of key domains, specifically Information, Application, Technology and Delivery.
-The goal of these individuals is to help facilitate conversations, ensuring the right people are engaged.
+To help support the conversations, specific IT architects are positioned as “Domain Facilitators”, covering Information, Application, Technology and Delivery.
+The purpose of these individuals is to help coordinate domain expertise across the company, ensuring the right people from the functional IT teams are engaged.

 The goal of the Enterprise IT Architecture virtual community is to provide a north star for the enterprise, through the creation of principles, positioning and patterns.
-The lead IT architects are then responsible for distributing this information across IT, helping to drive better strategic decision making, by triggering the right solution architecture conversations.
+The Lead IT Architects are then responsible for distributing the information across IT, helping to drive better strategic decision making, by triggering the right solution architecture conversations.

 I do not intend to cover each tier in detail within this article, instead simply provide a high-level overview.
 I will then follow-up in future articles, providing additional detail.

-The rationale behind only having four is to ensure they can be easily consumed and remembered.
+The rationale behind having only four principles is to ensure that they can be easily consumed and remembered.
 Historically we have had hundreds of principles, which although are perfectly valid, results in limited adoption as people don’t have enough time or commitment to truly understand them.

 The domains Information, Application and Technology are likely very obvious and also link with materials provided by TOGAF and Gartner.
 However, Delivery is a little different.
 This is in recognition that Enterprise IT Architecture must also influence the execution of work, not just position theoretical models.